Study Abroad Program Overview

 Outside the classroom, you’ll have access to Copenhagen’s full range of cultural activities, popular music venues, coffeehouses, clubs, and restaurants.
 Offering charming town squares and modern trendsetting, it’s no wonder that Copenhagen is rated one of the most livable cities in the world!

 If you would like to get first-hand information from previous participants, contact a University of Copenhagen returnee!

 Students attend classes with host country students.

 Although the primary language at the University of Copenhagen is Danish, many courses are offered in English.

-The program begins with a Danish Intensive Language Program (ILP).
+The program begins with a mandatory Danish Intensive Language Program (ILP).
 You are encouraged to continue to study the Danish language in addition to your regular coursework during the semester.

 Go to the Participants

 early August to early January (students may finish exams by late December)

 Housing arrangements are made by the University of Copenhagen Housing Foundation.
 You can apply to live in one of the kollegiums